The London & North Western Railway Society Study Centre.

 The Study Centre, and indeed everything we do, is run by volunteers.
 We welcome new volunteers both to help at the Centre itself and to work remotely.
 To find out more, click here to be taken to our Volunteering page

-The Study Centre is normally open for visitors every Wednesday.
-We also have monthly open days on a Saturday.
-Check our News and Events Page for details Please contact us in advance if you are looking for something specific as we will be able to help you more effectively.
+The Study Centre is currently being packed up ready for our imminent move.
+Full details of our new building will be published shortly.
+Please contact us if you are looking for something specific, as we might be able to help you even with the packing going on.
 Always contact us a few days prior to your visit to ensure there have been no last minute changes.
 Please contact archivist@lnwrs.org.uk or projects@lnwrs.org.uk